jpratik21/DIY-Burglar-Alarm/README.md

 DIY Burglar Alarm
 ================================================
-A microcontroller based buglar alarm that gives push notifications on Android phone when an intrusion is detected by a magnetic sensor.
+A microcontroller based burglar alarm that gives push notifications on Android phone when an intrusion is detected by a magnetic sensor.

 ## Requirements